gudza004/gudza004/README.md

-- 👋 Hi, I’m @gudza004
+d- 👋 Hi, I’m @gudza004
-- 👀 I’m interested in ...
+- 👀 I’m interested in .c..
-- 🌱 I’m currently learning ...yer
+- 🌱 I’m currently learning ...yerasc
 - 💞️ I’m looking to collaboratцукаівe on ...asd
-- 📫 How to reach me ...asfvx
+- 📫 How to reach me ...asfvxcxz sadsadasdsfffvcxcvdxcvdas
-sadsadasdsfffvcxcvdxcvdas
 <!---sadcxc
 gudza004/gudza004 is n,a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.